560km

 Enjoy breakfast at your accommodation before setting out to explore the Tamar Valley.

 Trace the banks of Kanamaluka / River Tamar north to Seahorse World in Beauty Point.
-Cradle a tiny seahorse in the palm of your hand or spy the critically endangered spotted and red handfish.
+Tour behind-the-scenes to see and feed tiny seahorses and spy the critically endangered spotted and red handfish.

 Next door, Platypus House is your best bet to see platypuses swimming and echidnas feeding.

 Crossing the river, drive on to Bridestowe Lavender Estate, the largest lavender farm in the Southern Hemisphere.
-Tour the grounds then spark the senses with a hands-on fragrance workshop (book ahead).
-Light lunch included.
+Tour the grounds then spark the senses with lavender-inspired tastes like lavender ice cream, or a light lunch at the onsite cafe.
+Then pick up a fragrant take-home treat.

 End your trip with a memorable dinner at Launceston’s popular Cataract on Paterson.
 Highlights include the seafood platter and their stone grill experience (served on 400 degrees Celsius volcanic stone).
 That’ll keep you warm for winter.